VerdictAI

 5 questions

-How many lumens do I actually need for a floodlight camera?
+How many lumens do I need for outdoor security lighting?